manjeet-thadani/the-game-of-dice/README.md

   rules           the rules of the game help [command]  display help for command

-Use "dicegame <command> --help" for more information about a given command.
+Use "./bin/game <command> --help" for more information about a given command.
 ```

 2. **rules**: CLI command to display basic rules of the game